mpanighetti/dnd5e-rhythmancy/docs/rules-definitions.md

 This document makes the following modifications from the _SRD_:

-- To ensure compatibility with characters created using both the 2014 and 2024 fifth edition ruleset, base-level class and subclass features in this document do not include a level requirement, unless they have additional feature dependencies.
-You gain such features as soon as you select the corresponding class or subclass.
 - This document uses new traits called **Condition Resistance** and **Condition Vulnerability**.
 Resistance to a condition means that a creature has Advantage on saving throws made to resist that condition, and vulnerability to a condition means that a creature has Disadvantage on such saving throws.
 - Damage and condition resistance, vulnerability, and immunity are now grouped together as **Resistances**, **Vulnerabilities**, and **Immunities** respectively.
 - Resistance, vulnerability, and immunity to Poison apply to both the damage type and the Poisoned condition.